 For DL traffic between local DN and central DN sent by AS:

-2c. the SMF configures the PSA to detect the indicated traffic flow and associate the indicated the traffic flow with the PDU session per the received traffic flow description and target PDU session information.
+2c.
+The SMF configures the PSA to detect the indicated traffic flow and associate the indicated the traffic flow with the PDU session per the received traffic flow description and target PDU session information.

 2d.
 The SMF configures L-PSA performs IP replacement for DL traffic.

+If traffic is link to PDU session based on GRE header:

+For UL traffic between local DN and central DN sent by EAS:

+2a.
+The SMF configures the L-PSA to detect the indicated traffic flow and associate the indicated the traffic flow with the PDU session per the received traffic flow description (i.e. GRE header of the GRE tunnel) and target PDU session information.

+NOTE 0: The L-PSA sets the keys in GRE header to UE IP address additionally.
+Thus, the EAS also sends traffic between EAS and AS to L-PSA with the same key value, e.g. UE IP address, in GRE header. and the L-PSA can detect which PDU session the traffic related to base on the key IE in the GRE header.

+For DL traffic between local DN and central DN sent by AS:

+2c.
+The SMF configures the PSA to detect the indicated traffic flow and associate the indicated the traffic flow with the PDU session per the received traffic flow description and target PDU session information.

+NOTE 0a: Similar with UL traffic, the PSA and AS can send traffic between EAS and AS with the same key value (e.g. UE IP) to link traffic with PDU session.
+Or IP replacement can be performed at L-PSA to enable traffic routing between PSA and AS.

 NOTE 1: If UE IP 2 is used as described in Table 6.24.2-1, SMF also needs to request another UE IP address from PSA before step 2b.

 3. The SMF configures the traffic routing rule on ULCL/BP to route traffic between L-DN and central DN.
 The information for SMF to instruct to UL CL/BP is detailed in Table 6.24.2-2.